 RECENT NEWS COVERAGE

-Here is a selection of news articles written about my latest research.
+Here is a selection of news stories created about my latest research.

 Lead a research project across multiple institutions to study Black Twitter and put it in conversation with the Negro Motorist Green Book.
 We collected tweets using MAXQDA and after obtaining IRB approval conducted 18 semi-structured interviews.

 Support NCWIT in updating their online resources including providing more recent research for publications on their website.

 Prepare ethics-related assignments and supplementary materials for introductory programming courses in Computer and Information Science.

 Shamika Klassen, Sara Kingsley, Kalyn McCall, Joy Weinberg, and Casey Fiesler.
 (2021).
 More than a Modern Day Green Book: Exploring the Online Community of Black Twitter.
 Proc.
 ACM Hum.-Comput.
 Interact.5, CSCW2, Article 458 (October 2021), 29 pages. https://doi.org/10.1145/3479602